- This event has passed.

 November 15 @ 9:00 am - November 17 @ 12:00 pm$100

 The Non-Violent Crisis Intervention® (NCI) program is considered the worldwide standard for crisis prevention and intervention training.
-This two half-day virtual training and half-day in-person training will teach clinic staff de-escalation techniques and intervention strategies for workplace violence prevention.
+This two half-day virtual training (9am-12pm) and in-person training (9am-3pm) will teach clinic staff de-escalation techniques and intervention strategies for workplace violence prevention.
 The workshop includes independent self-paced content, lecture, and situation-based guided practice with certified instructors.
 Now available as a blended learning course with a reduced classroom delivery option to adhere to social distancing protocols.
-In person attendance is required on the last day of the scheduled training on November 17, location TBD.
+In person attendance is required on the last day of the scheduled training on November 17 from 9am-3pm -location TBD.

 Limited space available on a first come first served basis.